 - WT building, level 8

 - WB/WC building

 - AB/AS building link

-All payphones accept Telecom phone cards and credit cards, and some also accept coins.
+All payphones accept Spark phone cards and credit cards, and some also accept coins.
 Phone cards can be purchased from any AuSM office or UBS bookshop.

 AUT has a number of rest, recreation and study spaces for Māori students.
 If you have any queries about whānau spaces and access, contact Maori Liaison Services.